spsforks/QB64-Wiki/_TITLE.md

 ```

-*Example 2:* How to find the currently running program module name and current path using a Windows API Library.
+How to find the currently running program module name and current path using a Windows API Library.

 ```vb